 One of the key considerations when buying a bike is whether to go for a men’s or women’s bike.
 Is the difference between men’s and women’s bikes real?
 What does it mean to buy a gender-specific bike?

-At first glance, you might think there’s no real difference between men’s and women’s bikes—that a bike for females is just part of some ‘shrink-and-pink’ marketing ploy.
-However, a closer look reveals that women’s bikes are not just smaller and prettier versions of men’s, but there are key differences in the way these bikes are built.
+At first glance, you might think there’s no real difference between bicycles for men and bicycles for women—that a bike for females is just part of some “shrink and pink” marketing ploy.
+However, a closer look reveals that women’s bikes are not just smaller and prettier versions of men’s, and there are key differences in the way these bikes are built.

 The main reason for gender-specific bikes is anatomical differences between men and women.
-For example, women tend to be shorter , with shorter torsos and longer legs than men.
+For example, women tend to be shorter, with proportionally shorter torsos and longer legs than men.
 The distinctions between male and female bikes cater to these anatomical differences so the bikes can fit riders’ body dimensions well.

 Bike stores have specific sections for men’s and women’s bikes in all shapes, colors, and sizes.
 Men’s bikes are generally larger.
 Some bikes are considered unisex, meaning that a taller-than-average woman might find riding a unisex bike easier than riding a women’s bike.

-Here’s how these differences in gender-specific bikes play out on the different parts of a bike…
+Here’s how these differences in gender-specific bikes play out on the various parts of a bike …

-This feature remains in many bikes designed for women today.
+This feature remains on many bikes designed for women today.
 A commuter bike for females has a slanted crossbar to accommodate dresses and skirts.

 Saddles are important to your comfort.
 An ill-fitting seat can put pressure on the most delicate parts of your body.
 For this reason, saddles are one of the significant differences between men’s and women’s bikes.